knockout/knockout/documentation/options-binding.md

    * `optionsText`

      See Example 3 above to see how you can bind `options` to an array of arbitrary JavaScript object - not just strings.
 In this case, you need to choose which of the objects' properties should be displayed as the text in the drop-down list or multi-select list.
 Example 3 shows how you can specify that property name by passing an additional parameter called `optionsText`.

+      As of version 1.2.0, you can also choose to pass a function to `optionsText`.
+It accepts a single parameter (an object from your array) and should return the string used for that option.

    * `optionsValue`